jaruizra/SteamDeck_Input-Toolkit_Python/README.md

-# Steam Deck SDL2 Mapping Guide
+# SteamDeck Input Toolkit (SDL2 + Python)

-This repository is a complete and practical resource for developers who want to understand and utilize the Steam Deck’s joystick and button input using SDL2.
-It includes everything you need to:
+This repository is a practical toolkit for developers who want to use the Steam Deck’s built-in controls (joysticks, triggers, and buttons) in Python.
+It provides everything you need to:

-- Use reference mappings for buttons and analog sticks
-- Reuse two working scripts to read and process inputs
-- Learn how SDL2 handles joystick events
+- Understand how SDL2 handles joystick input on the Steam Deck
+- Reference accurate button and axis mappings
+- Read and process controller input with minimal or modular scripts
-- Integrate Steam Deck input into your projects using a clean API
+- Integrate input handling into your own games or tools using a clean API

-Whether you're building a game, an input tool, or just experimenting, this guide makes Steam Deck controller integration easy.
+Whether you're prototyping, experimenting, or building a full project, this toolkit simplifies Steam Deck input handling with Python.

+---

-## ✨ SteamDeck Controls Mapping to SDL2
+## ✨ Steam Deck Controls Mapped to SDL2

-This project includes a visual reference that matches Steam Deck physical controls to the IDs SDL2 recognizes:
+This project includes a visual reference showing how Steam Deck controls map to SDL2's input identifiers.

 ![Steam Deck Button Mapping](./resources_readme/Steam_dech_SDL2_MAPPING.png)

-- **Joystick & Trigger Axes** come from: `event.type == sdl2.SDL_JOYAXISMOTION`
+- **Joystick & Trigger Axes:**
+  - Detected via `event.type == sdl2.SDL_JOYAXISMOTION`
-  - Use: `event.jaxis.axis` (ID), and `event.jaxis.value` (value)
+  - Access with `event.jaxis.axis` (ID), and `event.jaxis.value` (value)

+- **Buttons & D-Pad:**
-- **Buttons & D-Pad** come from: `event.type in (sdl2.SDL_JOYBUTTONDOWN, SDL_JOYBUTTONUP)`
+  - Detected via `event.type in (sdl2.SDL_JOYBUTTONDOWN, SDL_JOYBUTTONUP)`
-  - Use: `event.jbutton.button` (ID), and `event.jbutton.state` (0 or 1)
+  - Access with `event.jbutton.button` (ID), and `event.jbutton.state` (0 or 1)

 > ⚠️ Note: Touchpads are not handled by SDL2's joystick API and will not show up in this mapping.

-## 📂 Code Overview
+## 📂 Overview of Included Scripts

 Scripts included:

 - `steamdeck_input_api.py`: Object-oriented version with reusable API and terminal UI.
-- `simple_sdl2_input_reader.py`: Direct event polling and logging — ideal for understanding how SDL2 works.
+- `simple_sdl2_input_reader.py`: Minimal SDL2 demo.
+Direct event polling and logging — ideal for understanding how SDL2 works.

 ## 🔧 Requirements

-This project relies on a few Python libraries.
-Install them using the included `requirements.txt` file:
+To install dependencies, use the included `requirements.txt` file:

 ### `requirements.txt`
 ```txt